Year 6 Transition

 Can I bring my mobile phone into school?

-We recommend asking your parent/carer to read our policies regarding mobile phones.
+We recommend asking your parent/carer to read the school's rules regarding mobile phones in our Behaviour Policy.

 What should I do if I think I need to contact my parent/carer during the day?

 Your parents will be busy at home or work during the day, so we only like to get in touch with them if it is an emergency.
 You must not phone your parent/carer during the day.
 Student Services will be able to contact your parents/carers on your behalf and pass on a message if needed.

 Year 7 students come to the dinner hall 15 minutes into Period 4, at 12.40pm.
 Another year group will have already been in the hall and eaten their lunch.
 You will either queue for a school dinner or come straight in for a packed lunch.

 You buy food using a biometric scanner or pin code which is linked to a digital account on ParentPay.
 This means that you don’t have to bring any cash into school and your parent/carer can see what you have bought for your lunch and at break.

 Although lessons finish at 3pm, many students are part of an after school club.
 These typically run from 3pm until 3.55pm.
 There is a wide range of different clubs available, including in PE, music and drama.
 We recognise that extra-curricular activity is very important, so there is a late bus that can take you home straight after the club has finished.

 Probably not!
 95% of students at Ridgewood do not receive detentions.
 We will go explain to you about the two types of detention, C3 (30 minutes) and C4 (1 hour), on the first day of school.
 We understand that you need time to adjust to our rules and expectations, so we will help and support you in the first few weeks.

 Where do I go if I need help from an adult?